Complementary Composite Minimization, Small Gradients in General Norms, and Applications: Introduction

-Beyond the realm of Euclidean norms, linear convergence results have been established for functions that are \emph{relatively smooth and relatively strongly convex}~\citep{bauschke2017descent,bauschke2019linear,lu2018relatively}.
+Beyond the realm of Euclidean norms, linear convergence results have been established for functions that are \emph{relatively smooth and relatively strongly convex}~\cite{bauschke2017descent,bauschke2019linear,lu2018relatively}.
 The class of complementary composite functions does not fall into this category.
-Further, while we show accelerated rates (with square-root dependence on the appropriate notion of the condition number) for complementary composite optimization, such results are likely not attainable for relatively smooth relatively strongly convex optimization \markupadd{(see Appendix \ref{app:LB_rel_smooth} for a proof).} \markupadd{In a work independent and parallel to ours, \cite[Appendix E]{cohen2021relative} obtained a linear convergence result that handles complementary composite setting in which $f$ is smooth and $\psi$ is strongly convex, with respect to an arbitrary norm, under a similar assumption about ``simplicity'' of $\psi$ to ours, as stated in \eqref{eq:psi-simple}.}
+Further, while we show accelerated rates (with square-root dependence on the appropriate notion of the condition number) for complementary composite optimization, such results are not attainable for relatively smooth relatively strongly convex optimization \markupadd{(see Appendix \ref{app:LB_rel_smooth} for a proof).} \markupadd{In a work independent and parallel to ours, \cite[Appendix E]{cohen2021relative} obtained a linear convergence result that handles complementary composite setting in which $f$ is smooth and $\psi$ is strongly convex, with respect to an arbitrary norm, under a similar assumption about ``simplicity'' of $\psi$ to ours, as stated in \eqref{eq:psi-simple}.}

 The problem of minimizing the norm of the gradient has become a central question in optimization and its applications in machine learning, mainly motivated by nonconvex settings, where the norm of the gradient is useful as a stopping criterion.
-However, the norm of the gradient is also useful in linearly constrained convex optimization problems, where the norm of the gradient of a Fenchel dual is useful in controlling the feasibility violation in the primal \citep{nesterov2012make}.
-Our approach for minimizing the norm of the gradient is inspired by the regularization approach proposed by \citet{nesterov2012make}.
+However, the norm of the gradient is also useful in linearly constrained convex optimization problems, where the norm of the gradient of a Fenchel dual is useful in controlling the feasibility violation in the primal \cite{nesterov2012make}.
+Our approach for minimizing the norm of the gradient is inspired by the regularization approach proposed in \cite{nesterov2012make}.
 As discussed earlier, this regularization approach is not directly applicable to non-Euclidean settings, and is where our complementary composite framework becomes crucial.

-Finally, our work is inspired by and uses fundamental results about the geometry of high-dimensional normed spaces; in particular, the fact that for $\ell_p$ and $\Schatten_p$ spaces the optimal constants of uniform convexity are known~\citep{Ball:1994}.
+Finally, our work is inspired by and uses fundamental results about the geometry of high-dimensional normed spaces; in particular, the fact that for $\ell_p$ and $\Schatten_p$ spaces the optimal constants of uniform convexity are known~\cite{Ball:1994}.
 These results imply that powers of the respective norm are uniformly convex, which suffices for our regularization.
 Moreover, those functions have explicitly computable convex conjugates (problems as in Eq.~\eqref{eq:psi-simple} can be solved in closed form), which is crucial for our algorithms to work.